anchore/grype/README.md

-oci-dir:path/to/yourimage              read directly from a path on disk for OCI layout directories (from Skopeo or otherwise) singularity:path/to/yourimage.sif      read directly from a Singularity Image Format (SIF) container on disk dir:path/to/yourproject                read directly from a path on disk (any directory) sbom:path/to/syft.json                 read Syft JSON from path on disk registry:yourrepo/yourimage:tag        pull image directly from a registry (no container runtime required)
+oci-dir:path/to/yourimage              read directly from a path on disk for OCI layout directories (from Skopeo or otherwise) singularity:path/to/yourimage.sif      read directly from a Singularity Image Format (SIF) container on disk dir:path/to/yourproject                read directly from a path on disk (any directory) file:path/to/yourfile                  read directly from a file on disk sbom:path/to/syft.json                 read Syft JSON from path on disk registry:yourrepo/yourimage:tag        pull image directly from a registry (no container runtime required)
 ```